uboslinux/ubos-docs/source/glossary.rst

 .. glossary::

+   App

+   Accessory

+   App configuration
+      The installation of an app at a particular Site (aka virtual host) with a certain context path.
+For example, if a device runs two virtual hosts ``example.com`` and ``example.net``, and Wordpress is installed at ``example.com/blog``, at ``example.com/notes`` and at the root of ``example.net/``, the host runs three Wordpress App Configurations.
+If can also run several other App Configurations for other apps.
+Each of the App Configuration usually has its own database, data storage, list of accessories and customization parameters.

+      App Configurations are identified through :term:`appconfigids <appconfigid>`.

    appconfigid
       UBOS identifies each app installed at a particular site with a unique identifier, such as ``aa6b76deec72fc2e86c812372e5922b9533ca2d58``.
 UBOS commands that refer to a